codeque-co/codeque/README.md

 ❌ restrict more than 2 wildcards on query parse level

+✅Adjust formatting of multiline code that is staring after some tokens

 ⌛ Make CLI a product
    - ✅ codeframe from babel
    - ✅  investigate results formatting query :`<Text $="ellipsis" ></Text>`
       - how we can present original code instead of generated one
       - ✅ fix problem with 0 padding
    - ✅ commander
-   - ❌ spinner while search
+   - ✅ spinner while search
    - ✅ results limit param
    - ✅ convenient multiline input
     - ✅ find better tokenizer (fixed js-tokens)